 Ethical approval was obtained from Oldham Local Research Ethics Committee (09/H1011/25).
-Adults with RA attending 15 Rheumatology out-patient departments were then invited to participate by research nurses screening consecutive attendees at Rheumatology clinics (12 sites) and occupational therapists screening patients when time allowed (3 sites) according to the following criteria: a confirmed diagnosis of RA; ability to read, write and understand English; no other medical condition(s) causing difficulties performing activities of daily living; and no alteration in their disease-modifying medication regimen (which could affect test-retest reliability) in the last 3 months (and not about to).
-As Rasch analysis was used to assess the construct validity of Part 2, a sample size of at least 243 was recruited to give 99% confidence of the item estimate being within ±0.5 logits, irrespective of whether or not the scale was well targeted to the patients [18].
+Adults with RA attending 14 Rheumatology out-patient departments were then invited to participate by research nurses screening consecutive attendees at Rheumatology clinics (10 sites) and occupational therapists screening patients when time allowed (4 sites), according to the following criteria: a confirmed diagnosis of RA; ability to read, write and understand English; had no other medical condition(s) causing difficulties performing ADL; and had no alteration in their disease-modifying medication regimen (which could affect test-retest reliability) in the last 3 months (and not about to).
+As Rasch analysis was used to assess the construct validity of Part 2, a sample size of at least 243 was recruited to give 99% confidence of the item estimate being within ± 0.5 logits, irrespective of whether or not the scale is well targeted to the patients [18].